guettli/IUA/README.md

 * Participant: People who allocate time and resources to support the project’s delivery, but for whom the project is not a primary role or responsibility.
 They make decisions related to the quality of the work, but they otherwise look to the Responsible or Accountable party for direction.
 * Advisor: People who are consulted on one or more aspects, but they have no decision-making authority.

-... but does not answer the support-channel question.
+... but does not answer the IAU-Channel question.

 ### Asset Management / iso9001